-Back in August, we hopped to the pond to spend some time in London during the Olympics.
+Back in August, we hopped across the pond to spend some time in London during the Olympics.
 While we were there, it didn’t take long for us to turn our attention away from badminton and rhythmic gymnastics, and towards the quaffing of copious English ales.
 Eager to sample the spoils of the UK’s surging craft-brew scene, we hit up the Great British Beer Festival and trekked to some of the city’s new-breed pubs with the dogged determination of Mo Farrah.
-Here are our six favorite pints, culled from a sample group of at least 40—is there a gold medal for that?
+Here are our favorite british beers, culled from a sample group of at least 40—is there a gold medal for that?

 Magic Rock Dark Arts

 With their funky carnival-themed taps and focus on high-octane styles (including a West Coast pale ale and a 9.2%-ABV double IPA), these northerners are clearly out to make a statement.
 Still, we found that the less in-your-face stout left the biggest impression.
 It poured like liquid silk from a hand-pump at Craft Beer Co. on Leather Lane, with loads of chocolately malts and a nice roasty bitterness on the finish.
 You won’t find a better balance of drinkability and lushness.

 We caught up with the founders of this Cheshire-based newcomer during a “meet the brewer” night at the excellent Cask Pub & Kitchen in Pimlico, and we were thoroughly impressed with their offerings.
 Of particular note is their series of pale ales, all well-balanced and flavorful despite the moderate ABVs.
 Wreckless is the big award-winner—sturdy malts, intense tropical fruits—but for warm-weather sipping we prefer the clean and refreshing citrus tang of the Headless.
 We’d love to see more American brewers pack this much hop character into a 3.9%-ABV brew.